-&lt;sup>1) Aareal Bank Group 2012 Annual Report: chapter "Market price risks" in the Risk Report of the Group Management Report.
+1) Aareal Bank Group 2013 Annual Report: chapter "Market price risks" in the Risk Report of the Group Management Report.

-The lending and refinancing business in foreign currencies is managed using money market transactions and FX swaps in the respective currency.
 The currency positions from accumulated lending and refinancing margins are reviewed regularly and closed out on a timely basis.
 Basic risks from differing fixing dates are largely avoided for each currency by selecting suitable roll dates.